"That's against the rules!" - Duncan MacLeod

 2.)
 Power Blocks: To make a Power Block, make an Exertion at the end of your Defense Phase and declare which of your blocks you are making a Power Block.
 You can only make a block you play a Power Block against an attack that is a Power Blow.
 You may play a block against a Power Blow and not make it a Power Block, but you take 2 damage.
 If a block is already a Power Block, you cannot make it a Power Block again.
 If you have a card that must be played in conjunction with a block that is considered a Power Block, play the card first then make the block a Power Block.

-If you have a card that requires an attack to be played in conjunction with it, play the card first, then Exert for the attack to play with it.
+played in conjunction with it, play the card first, then Exert for the attack to

 5.)
 Exerting for "Nothing": There may be times where you do not want to play any cards from your hand, you are unable to play cards from your hand, or a strategic element calls for an Exertion.
 This type of Exertion is known as an Exertion for "Nothing" or a "Useless Exertion".
 If you chose to make a "Useless Exertion" it must be made before the end of your Attack Phase.